Lectionary this week: The calling of Philip and Nathanael

 Although there have been times in my life when I thought I knew my calling, those moments never last.
-Before long, I find myself wandering in a spiritual fog, full of doubt and struggling to discern who I am or what God wants me to do with my life.
+Before long, I find myself wandering in a spiritual fog, full of doubt and struggling to discern who I am or what I’m supposed to do with my life.

-In this week’s lectionary reading (John 1.43-51), we have a front-row seat to the callings of two people: Philip and Nathanael.
+In this week’s lectionary reading, we have a front-row seat to the callings of two people: Philip and Nathanael.
 When Jesus calls Philip, Philip follows.
-There are no questions.
+No questions.
 No whys or what ifs.
 No doubt.

 But when Philip extends the same call to Nathanael, Nathanael hesitates.
 “Can anything good come from Nazareth?”
 Nathanael asks.
 It’s only after Nathanael receives answers to his questions that he accepts the calling to follow Christ.